Quantitative Language Automata: Introduction

 \section{Introduction}

-The specification and verification of system properties traditionally take a boolean view.
-While this view is appropriate for correctness properties, it lacks the ability to reason about quantitative aspects of system behaviors, such as performance or robustness.
-Quantitative trace properties and quantitative word automata~\cite{DBLP:journals/tocl/ChatterjeeDH10} address this gap: instead of partitioning the set of traces into correct and incorrect traces (as boolean properties do), they define functions from system executions to richer value domains, e.g., the real numbers.
-Using such a formalism, we can specify the maximal or average response time of a server's execution, or how badly a system behavior violates a desired boolean property~\cite{DBLP:conf/concur/HenzingerO13}.
+The specification and verification of system properties have traditionally taken a boolean view.
+While this view is natural for many correctness properties, it does not capture quantitative aspects of system behavior such as performance or robustness.
+Quantitative trace properties and quantitative word automata~\cite{DBLP:journals/tocl/ChatterjeeDH10} address this limitation.
+Rather than partitioning traces into correct and incorrect ones, they assign to each execution a value from a richer domain, such as the real numbers.
+This makes it possible to specify, for example, the maximal or average response time along a server execution, or the degree to which a system behavior violates a desired boolean property~\cite{DBLP:conf/concur/HenzingerO13}.

-Many interesting system properties lie beyond the trace setting; especially security properties often refer to multiple traces.
-In the boolean case, they can be specified by hyperproperties~\cite{DBLP:journals/jcs/ClarksonS10}, which are interpreted over sets of traces rather than over individual traces.
-For example, a prominent hyperproperty is observational determinism, which requires every pair of executions with matching observable inputs to have matching observable outputs.
-In general, while trace properties specify which system behaviors are correct, hyperproperties specify which system implementations are correct.
-In a similar vein, while quantitative trace properties and quantitative word automata describe system properties on the level of individual executions, \emph{quantitative hyperproperties} are needed to express quantitative aspects of system-wide properties.
-For example, a quantitative hyperproperty may measure the maximal or average response time of an implementation instead of a single execution, or how badly an implementation violates a desired boolean property.
-In this paper, we introduce \emph{quantitative language automata} (QLAs), an automaton model for the specification and verification of quantitative hyperproperties.
-In contrast to quantitative word automata, quantitative language automata can measure system-wide properties.
+Many interesting system properties are inherently multi-trace, especially in security, where one often needs to relate several executions of the same system.
+In the boolean setting, such properties are captured by hyperproperties~\cite{DBLP:journals/jcs/ClarksonS10}, which are interpreted over sets of traces rather than over individual traces.
+A standard example is observational determinism, which requires that any two executions with matching observable inputs also have matching observable outputs.
+Thus, trace properties classify individual executions, whereas hyperproperties classify sets of executions and, through them, system implementations.
+In a similar vein, while quantitative trace properties and quantitative word automata describe quantitative aspects of individual executions, \emph{quantitative hyperproperties} are needed to capture quantitative aspects of system-wide behavior.
+For example, they can express worst-case or best-case response time across the executions of an implementation, or quantify how severely an implementation violates a desired boolean property.
+In this paper, we introduce \emph{quantitative language automata} (QLAs), an automata-theoretic model for the specification and verification of quantitative hyperproperties.
+Unlike quantitative word automata, which evaluate individual executions, quantitative language automata evaluate sets of executions and, in the probabilistic setting, distributions over executions.